& Animal Attacks

-Michigan Personal Injury Lawyers Representing Individuals Who Have Sustained Dog Bites or Attacks by Dangerous Animals
+Michigan Personal Injury Lawyers Representing Those Who Have Sustained Dog Bite or Animal Attack Injuries

 Dog bites, or bites or attacks by other animals are serious and can result in devastating injuries or even death.
 If you have sustained injuries as the result of a dog or other animal bite, it is important that you contact a Michigan Personal Injury Lawyer right away.
 At Berry & Berri, PLLC, we handle these types of cases, and we can help you obtain the compensation you deserve.
 Contact us today at (313) 996-5300 to schedule your free consultation.